 If you want to do some more of the more time consuming gratitude challenges, pick one a week and use it as the focus of a night of gratitude for the whole family.
 Plan it out together, do it together with a positive attitude, and talk about the wonderful way it made you all feel.

 Once you’re done with the activities, hang them up somewhere for everyone to see all of the fun activities you’ve completed in the month!
-Make it a mobile that hangs and spins or just put them somewhere everyone can see!
+Make it a mobile that hangs and spins, a gratitude tree up on the wall, or just put them somewhere everyone can see!

 Gratitude Activities for Kids